 This method has been around for about 500 years, and it played an important role in the history of coffee brewing around the world.

-To this day, many people in different parts of the world such as the Middle East and parts of Europe still widely use this simple coffee brewing method.
+To this day, many people in different parts of the world, such as the Middle East and parts of Europe, still widely use this simple coffee brewing method.

 It’s made by mixing finely ground coffee directly with boiling water.
 Traditionally, it was made using an “ibrik,” which is a copper or brass pot that’s wider at the bottom and narrower towards the top.

-The reason why they used this type of pot is because they weren’t able to grind the coffee finely enough.
+The reason why they used this type of pot is that they weren’t able to grind the coffee finely enough.
 Because of this, the grounds wouldn’t sink to the bottom unless it was boiled in an ibrik.